Kharacternyk/pacwall/README.rst

   The shell commands that are executed after the graph has been generated.
 The hook is expected to set the wallpaper.
 The path to the graph image is exported in the ``$W`` environmental variable.

-  ``/usr/share/pacwall/examples/hook`` contains some example hooks for different setups, one of which you have copied to ``pacwall.conf`` in the Installation_ section.

 * ``shell`` (default: ``bash``)